stephen-cloud/c-19-2/docs/navigation.md

 Now wrap the `App` component in a `<BrowserRouter>` ... `</BrowserRouter>`.
 The easiest place to do this is in `index.tsx`.

-!!! note
-    Make these changes in `index.tsx`
+!!! note "Make these changes in `index.tsx`."

 Add the import